How to train for one-year-old sensory play is here!

 old bed sheet

-3. Set Limits; Sit Tight
+3. Set Limits on Sensory Play; Sit Tight

 Unfortunately, we cannot set the sensory play up, then walk away.

 I have never met a one-year-old that also doesn’t like to run away with the rice as it falls aimlessly out of their hands.
-I also know of a couple one-year-olds that enjoy throwing rice across the room.
+I also know of a couple of one-year-olds that enjoy throwing rice across the room.

 Now riddle this.

 They are curious little people that are learning life through their senses.
 That is a brilliant thing!
 Our role here is to help them understand the guidelines of when and where to go awol.
-I find this book as an amazing resource for children!
+I find this book an amazing resource for children!